|

 Not shown, but one of the most unforgettable characters that

-I've ever met, is "Joe Joe" who - due
+I've ever met, is "Joe Joe" who - due to unknown reasons,

-custodian/helper on the Service track at that time.
-Joe Joe also owned a Pool hall in Camden and seemed
+Service track at that time.
+Joe Joe also

-to have the phone glued to his ear...This was before the invention of the
+ear...This was before the invention of the cell phone.
+He

-cell phone.
-He was pretty slick and called everyone under
+was pretty slick and called everyone under 30 - kid.
+He

-30 - kid.
-He would often say, "Hey kid, would you mind throwing
+would often say, "Hey kid, would you mind throwing that switch for

-that switch for me?" or, "how
+me?" or, "how about putting some

-about putting some sand in that Geep
+sand in that Geep kid."
+He tried to

-kid."
-He tried to get all the new guys feel sorry
+get all the new guys feel sorry for him and - do his job.
+We

-for him and - do his job.
-We would help him but Al DiCarlo would tip off
+would help him but Al DiCarlo would tip off the new employees to Joe Joe's

-the new employees to Joe Joe's antics and keep things in proper order.
+antics and keep things in proper order.

 Also not shown in the photo but never the less